IjzerenHein/autolayout.js/README.md

 ### Multiple views

-Similar to 'View ranges', multiple views can be seperated using the `,` character:
+Similar to 'View ranges', multiple views can be separated using the `,` character:

     H:|[left(top,right)]-[top,bottom]-[right]|
     V:|[left,right]|